-Upon further investigation, I found that although the volume of traffic was not enough to activate all 18 cores concurrently, that each CPU core took anywhere from 3 to 10 seconds on average to complete PHP requests.
-As mentioned, there were other issues with PHP, MySQL, Apache, etc. However, for the purpose of this article we will focus on CPU performance, specifically CPU core speed vs number of cores.
+Upon further investigation, I found that web traffic was not enough to activate all 18 cores concurrently.
+Also, each CPU core took anywhere from 1 to 3 seconds on average to complete PHP requests.
+As mentioned, there were other code efficiency issues, but this article will focus on CPU single-thread performance (CPU core speeds).

-    Choosing “faster” CPU cores vs more CPU cores
+Faster CPU cores vs. Additional CPU cores

 Checking CPU core speed and number of cores – Linux command line

-    If you are unsure of your server’s CPU specs.
+Suppose you are unsure of your server’s CPU specs.
 You can quickly check with the following command:

-    root@vps01 [~]# lscpu Architecture: x86_64 CPU op-mode(s): 32-bit, 64-bit Byte Order: Little Endian CPU(s): 10 On-line CPU(s) list: 0-9 Thread(s) per core: 1 Core(s) per socket: 10 Socket(s): 1 NUMA node(s): 1 Vendor ID: GenuineIntel CPU family: 6 Model: 62 Model name: Intel(R) Xeon(R) CPU E5-1650 v2 @ 3.50GHz Stepping: 4 CPU MHz: 3499.998 BogoMIPS: 6999.99 Hypervisor vendor: KVM Virtualization type: full L1d cache: 32K L1i cache: 32K L2 cache: 256K L3 cache: 12288K NUMA node0 CPU(s): 0-9
+root@vps01 [~]# lscpu Architecture: x86_64 CPU op-mode(s): 32-bit, 64-bit Byte Order: Little Endian CPU(s): 8 On-line CPU(s) list: 0-7 Thread(s) per core: 1 Core(s) per socket: 8 Socket(s): 1 NUMA node(s): 1 Vendor ID: GenuineIntel CPU family: 6 Model: 62 Model name: Intel(R) Xeon(R) CPU E5-1650 v2 @ 3.50GHz Stepping: 4 CPU MHz: 3499.998 BogoMIPS: 6999.99 Hypervisor vendor: KVM Virtualization type: full L1d cache: 32K L1i cache: 32K L2 cache: 256K L3 cache: 12288K NUMA node0 CPU(s): 0-7

 Use nproc to display only the # of cores or cat /proc/cpuinfo for all cores listed with specs.